 - You will not be allowed to participate in the research.

-- Notify the investigators in writing that you have withdrawn your permission to disclose or use your protected health information (revoke the Authorization).
+- Notifying the investigators in writing that you have withdrawn your permission to disclose or use your protected health information (revoke the HIPAA Authorization).

-- Send your written letter to Rebecca Schumacher, 727 N. Waco, Suite 200, Wichita, KS 67203 to inform them of your decision.
+- Send your written letter to Rebecca Schumacher, 727 N. Waco, Suite 200, Wichita, KS 67203 to inform them of your decision to revoke your HIPAA Authorization.
 Your revocation is not effective until your letter is received.

-- If you withdraw the Authorization, you will not be allowed to continue to participate in the research.
+- Note that if you withdraw your HIPAA Authorization, you will not be allowed to continue to participate in the research.

-If you have any questions or concerns about your privacy rights, you should contact the IRB, Solutions IRB., phone#.
+If you have any questions or concerns about your privacy rights, you should contact Solutions IRB at (855)226–4472.

-You may withdraw your consent at any time and discontinue further participation in this research study without affecting your eligibility for care or any other benefits to which you are entitled.
-Should you choose to withdraw, you must contact in writing Rebecca Schumacher, 727 N. Waco, Suite 200, Wichita, KS 67203.
+You may withdraw your consent at any time and stop participating in this research study without affecting your eligibility for care or any other benefits to which you are entitled.
+Withdrawing consent will not affect your care at your doctor’s office.
+To withdraw, you must write Rebecca Schumacher 727 N. Waco, Suite 200, Wichita, KS 67203.